Skip to content

 """Run on a single SWE-Bench instance."""

-print(f"Loading dataset {dataset_path}, split {split}...")
+logger.info(f"Loading dataset from {dataset_path}, split {split}...")

 instances = {